 Other works saw him de-romanticising the perceived moral and spiritual purity of animals; his video 'Out of Season' (2000, 10') showed a football fan chanting, "Who the fuckin' 'ell are you?" into the trees of the forest around him.
 While singing birds may seem to add to the tranquillity of the pastoral scene, they might just as well be yelling like soccer thugs at other birds in defence of their territory.

 Marcus has subsequently built a sizeable reputation, with many inclusions in group surveys and was commissioned by Channel 4 for a revised version of ‘Dawn Chorus’.
 He is renowned in the Grizedale office for being one of the artists who never credits us.

-Marcus' book 'Marcus Coates' can be purchased online from us here.
+Marcus' first monograph, 'Marcus Coates' can be purchased online from us here.